zbirow/Yuffin-Image-Archive/README.md

 ## ✨ Core Features

-*   **Highly Optimized Binary Format:** The custom `.yuf` format is designed for minimal size and extremely fast, on-demand data access.
+*   **Highly Optimized Binary Format:** The custom `.yufi` format is designed for minimal size and extremely fast, on-demand data access.
 *   **Directory Structure Preservation:** Archives maintain the original folder hierarchy, allowing for organized collections.(File names are not preserved.
 After unpacking, they take the form: image_*)
 *   **Large File Support:** Optimized to handle large archives (up to 4GB) without loading the entire file into memory.
 *   **Cross-Platform GUI Packer:** An easy-to-use tool built with Python and Tkinter to pack and unpack archives.
 It runs on Windows, macOS, and Linux.
-*   **Serverless Web Viewer:** A single, self-contained HTML file that can open and browse `.yuf` archives directly in your web browser.
+*   **Serverless Web Viewer:** A single, self-contained HTML file that can open and browse `.yufi` archives directly in your web browser.
 No backend or server required!
 *   **Advanced Viewer Features:**
     *   **Lazy Loading:** Only images currently on-screen are loaded, ensuring smooth performance even with thousands of photos.
     *   **Directory Filtering:** Instantly filter the gallery by the original folder structure.